michael-milette/moodle-filter_filtercodes/README.md

 * {coursestartdate dateTimeFormat} : Course star t date.
 Will display "Open event" if there is no start date.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
 * {courseenddate dateTimeFormat} : Course end date.
 Will display "Open event" if there is no end date.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
 * {coursecompletiondate dateTimeFormat} : Course completion date.
 If not completed, will display "Not completed".
 Will also detect if completion is not enabled.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
+* {coursegradepercent}: Displays the current accumulated course grade of the student without percentage symbol.
+(Requires PHP 7.0 or later)
-* {coursegrade} : Display course grade.
+* {coursegrade} : Displays the student's current overall course grade with the percentage symbol.
+(Requires PHP 7.0 or later)
-* {courseprogress} : (ALPHA) Displays course progress status in words.
+* (ALPHA) {courseprogress} : Displays course progress status in words.
-* {courseprogressbar}: (ALPHA) Displays course progress status as a status bar.
+* (ALPHA) {courseprogressbar}: Displays course progress status as a status bar.
 * {course_fields}: Displays the custom course fields.
 NOTE: Respects a custom course field's Visible To setting.
+(Requires Moodle 3.7 or later)
 * {course_field_shortname} : Display custom course field.
 Replace "shortname" with the shortname of a custom course field all in lowercase.
 NOTE: Respects a custom course field's Visible To setting.
+(Requires Moodle 3.7 or later)
 * {coursesummary} : Display the course summary.
 If placed on a site page, displays the site summary.
 * {coursesummary ID} : Display the course summary of the course with the specified course ID number.
 * {courseimage} : Display's the course image.
 * {courseparticipantcount} : Displays the number of students enrolled in the current course.
 * {coursecount students} : Displays the number of students enrolled in a course.
+(Requires Moodle 3.2 or later)
 * {courseid} or %7Bcourseid%7D : Display a course's ID.
 * {coursecontextid} or %7Bcoursecontextid%7D : Display a course's context ID.
 * %7Bcoursemoduleid%7D : Display a course's activity module ID - for use in URLs.
 Only for use in course activity modules.